roconmo/data-modeling-with-Cassandra/README.md

 ```
 $ python create_tables.py
 ```
-To create custom tables and
+To create the cluster, the keyspace, the database and custom tables.
+Also there is script to drop the tables.
 ```
 $ python etl.py
 ```